m0ppers/nuklear-glfw-vulkan/README.md

 # nuklear-glfw-vulkan

-A WIP adapter to make nuklear play with vulkan and glfw
+An adapter to make nuklear play with vulkan and glfw

 ![screenshot](http://m0ppers.github.io/nuklear-vulkan.png)

+## Usage

+Download the latest release from the `Releases` tab.

-## Requirements
+## Build requirements

 The implementation itself has been done using C99 so far.
 It is using designated initializers which are not supported by C++ compilers.